krs00/SillyStringz.Solution/README.md

 ### Set Up and Run Project

 1. Clone this repo.
-2. Open the terminal and navigate to this project's production directory called "HairSalon".
+2. Open the terminal and navigate to this project's production directory called "Factory".
+3. Turn on "autosave" in VScode (Or your current IDE).
-3. Build the database with `dotnet ef database update` command.
+4. Build the database with `dotnet ef database update` command.
-4. Within the production directory "HairSalon", create a new file called `appsettings.json`.
+5. Within the production directory "HairSalon", create a new file called `appsettings.json`.
-5. Within `appsettings.json`, put in the following code, replacing the `uid` and `pwd` values with your own username and password for MySQL.
+6. Within `appsettings.json`, put in the following code, replacing the `uid` and `pwd` values with your own username and password for MySQL.

 ```json
 {